 - If you see no progress, it’s time for deeper bloodwork and possibly a trichoscopy scan.

-Dr. Güncel Öztürk (HairNeva Clinic) says,
+Dr. Güncel Öztürk says,

 “We tell patients: it’s not a sprint, it’s gardening.
 Tend it, water it, measure progress by seasons, not weeks.”